Bruno Ossébi

-Bruno Jacquet Ossébi, also known as Bruno Jacquet or Ossébi (December 10, 1964 – February 2, 2009), was a Franco-Congolese journalist for the online news site Mwinda.
+Bruno Jacquet Ossébi (December 10, 1964 – February 2, 2009), also known as Bruno Jacquet or Ossébi, was a Franco-Congolese journalist for the online news site Mwinda.
 Ossébi was working to expose government corruption when a mysterious fire broke out in his home.
 He sustained fatal injuries, and died in a military hospital in Brazzaville, Republic of the Congo twelve days later.

 Personal

 Bruno Ossébi was born in France, and originally given the name Bruno Jacquet.
 He was born on December 10, 1964, to a French father and a Congolese mother.
 He moved to the Republic of Congo in the early 1990s to pursue a career in blogging and journalism.
 He began writing for the Congolese web site Mwinda about hot-button political issues.
 Ossébi was thought to be protected as a French citizen; however, he received several threats throughout his career.
 Ossébi was not married, but lived with his girlfriend and her two children.
 They also died in the house fire that killed Ossébi.